 Emphasizing consumption of organic produce may lead to some consumers choosing not to buy produce if they cannot afford it.

 The Alliance for Food and Farming is an alliance of both conventional and organic farmers that are working to provide the correct message to consumers regarding how our food is grown.
 They review peer reviewed research studies on the safety of substances used in farming as well as promote the consumption of fruits and vegetables.

 It has been shown that fear-based promotion of eating certain organic fruits and vegetables and calling the conventional counterpart “dirty” can have a negative affect on consumers resulting in reduced fruit and vegetable consumption.
 Multiple studies have shown the benefits of eating fruits and vegetables and decreased risk for multiple health problems including cancer and heart disease.

 Wash all produce.

 It does not matter if the produce is organic or conventional, fruits and vegetables need to be washed.
 Rinse all produce under warm water.
 Scrub with a brush, if necessary.
 Washing produce not only reduces some pesticide residue, but also removes dirt.

 Describing produce as “clean” or “dirty” is fear-based.
 We need to stop making conventional produce inferior to organic produce.
 All produce is good.

 I have made an effort to provide balanced resources for you to educate yourself about how our produce is cultivated.
-Please use this information to make an educated decision about what to feed your family if you would like see receive more information like this please follow me on Facebook or subscribe to my monthly newsletter.
+Please use this information to make an educated decision about what to feed your family if you would like see receive more information like this please follow me on Facebook or subscribe to my monthly e-blast.